nephics/linger/README.md

     curl -X GET http://127.0.0.1:8989/stats

 The server responds with HTTP status code 200, and the response body contains a JSON encoded mapping of the available stats.

+# Support

+Support for the software can be provided on a commercial basis, please see [www.nephics.com](http://www.nephics.com) for contact information.

+# License

+The code and documentation is licensed under the Apache License v2.0, see more in the LICENSE file.